NateHartley/CMD-BANK/README.md

 # CMD-BANK

-CMD-BANK is a CLI app that lets you save and retreive your favourite commands directly from the terminal.<br>
+CMD-BANK is a CLI app that lets you save and retrieve your favourite commands directly from the terminal.<br>
 No more jumping back and forth between your shell and scattered notes to find commands!

+Install with `pipx install https://github.com/NateHartley/CMD-BANK/archive/refs/tags/v1.0.0.tar.gz`

+Uninstall with `pipx uninstall cmdbank`

+# Dev Environment

 ### Initialise venv on local machine
 1. Clone repo `git clone https://github.com/NateHartley/CMD-BANK.git`